WildCodeSchool/btz-0321-aeviso-client/README.md

 ## Current issues reported

 .
 TypeScript Environment Variables for the API requests.
-Localisation : /scr/API/request.ts
+path : /src/API/request.ts
 Issues:
-Currently there is a conflict between TypeScript and vite.js for this environment variables.
+Currently there is a conflict between TypeScript and Vite.js for this environment variables.
 We have temporarily fixed the problem by ignoring the Typescript error on the affected line.

 Don't worry, all requests work well !!!

-Looking forward to an update from vite.js
+Looking forward to an update from Vite.js

 .
 Improve the redux dispatch interfaces.
 You can observe TODO taggs on the affected line.